nushell/nushell.github.io/lang-guide/lang-guide.md

 A closure acts like a custom command that can be invoked either explicitly or by other commands.
 Closures can take parameters, return values and be passed to commands, either builtin or custom.
-You cannot pass a closure to an external command, they  are reserved ony for Nu usage You can also assign a closure to a variable, be included as elements in a list or as a value in a record.
+You cannot pass a closure to an external command, they  are reserved only for Nu usage You can also assign a closure to a variable, be included as elements in a list or as a value in a record.